 For another lower back exercise, do the lower-back twist.
 Lie on your back on a mat with your knees bent at a 90-degree angle, feet planted flat on the floor.
 Extend your arms out to your sides.
 Lower your knees to one side until they are stacked on the floor, making sure to keep your shoulders on the floor.
-Hold the position for 30 seconds, return to starting position, and then repeat on the other side.
+Hold the position for 30 seconds, return to the starting position, and then repeat on the other side.

 Start out with low-impact cardio workouts for the first four to six months after C-section delivery.
 Try these exercises: